smcclatchy/spatial-transcriptomics/episodes/data-and-study-design.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 #### Randomization
+Randomization minimizes bias, moderates experimental error (a.k.a. noise), and ensures that our comparisons between treatment groups are valid.
 Randomized studies assign experimental units to treatment groups randomly by pulling a number out of a hat or using a computer's random number generator.
 The main purpose for randomization comes later during statistical analysis, where we compare the data we have with the data distribution we might have obtained by random chance.
-Randomization provides us a way to compare the data we have with the data distribution we might have obtained by random chance.
 Random assignment (*allocation*) of experimental units to treatment groups prevents the subjective bias that might be introduced by an experimenter who selects, even in good faith and with good intention, which experimental units should get which treatment.

 Randomization also accounts for or cancels out effects of “nuisance” variables like the time or day of the experiment, the investigator or technician,